There is Hope.

 My advice to you?
 Find something that you enjoy doing (whether it's diving into a good book or a pool) and make it a priority.
 No excuses.
 Especially no grading papers in your classroom over taking a nice bike ride with your significant other.

-If you've read my story here on burnedinteacher.com or have heard me mention it during Burned-In Teacher LIVE, you know that there were several points in my teaching career where I had to take significant action.
+If you've read my story here on burnedinteacher.com or have heard me mention it on my podcast already you know that there were several points in my teaching career where I had to take significant action.
 Some of my big action steps seemingly failed in the moment, but in the end all lead up to me getting to a place that was right for me.

 Taking action can be very scary and even seem impossible in some settings.
 But taking action for your specific situation, personality, goals, and aspirations looks different for everyone and they are certainly all important.